 West was involved in a nasty rumor — one that he and LeBron denies vehemently to this very day — in which West allegedly had an affair with LeBron’s mother, Gloria James.
 The media quickly picked up on the highly controversial narrative, and would point to this development as the reason behind Cleveland’s forgettable postseason performance in the 2009-10 season.

 James infamously left the Cavs for the Miami Heat following that season, and with West being offloaded by the team that same summer, it was at this point where he would start spinning out of control.

 Throughout his NBA career, though, controversy never left the side of West.
 In 2009, he was arrested for being caught in possession of no less than three loaded guns, including a Remington 870 shotgun.
 West was earlier diagnosed with bipolar disorder, and this illness was cited as the reason behind his erratic behavior.

 In 2012, Delonte West would play his last NBA game, as a member of the Dallas Mavericks.
 Following multiple team-issued suspensions for his involvement in several heated locker room arguments, he was eventually waived by the Mavs on October 29, 2012.

 West would go on to play in the NBA D-League, as well as a two-year stint in China, but despite his multiple efforts to make an NBA comeback, this would unfortunately not come to fruition.

 It’s easy to judge a guy like Delonte West, especially if one does not know the entire story behind the man.
-As it turns out, West is a perfect example of an NBA star who despite all the resources he had in his possession, was simply unable to win his battle against mental health.
 As a matter of fact, he is still in the same fight to this very day, and we just hope that he finds the light before it’s too late.